Tunous/SwipeActionView/README.md

         android:src="@mipmap/ic_launcher"/>

     <!-- Second background view.
-        This one will be located on the right side and allow user to perform swipe left gesture as its layout_gravity is changed to "end". -->
+        This one will be located on the right side and allow users to perform swipe left gesture as its layout_gravity is changed to "end". -->
     <ImageView
         android:layout_width="24dp"